 since $\sum_{j=0}^{M-1}e^{\mathbf{i}\theta(j+1)}$ is a $j^{th}$ integer multiple of $\theta$, $\sum_{j=0}^{M-1}e^{\mathbf{i}\theta(j+1)} = \sum_{j=0}^{M-1}e^{\mathbf{i}\theta j}$.
 It follows that:

-Evaluating Equation \ref{eq:end_of_proof}, either $\theta = 0$ in the case of Equation \ref{eq:zero}, or for instances in which $k_f \neq k_a$, $z = 0$.
-This proves that the off-diagonal entries of $A^H A$ are zero, proving the identity for instances where the $j^{th}$ time domain observations are equidistant:
+Evaluating Eq. (\ref{eq:end_of_proof}), either $\theta = 0$ in the case of Eq. (\ref{eq:zero}), or for instances in which $k_f \neq k_a$, $z = 0$.
+This proves that the off-diagonal entries of $AA^H$ are zero, proving the identity for instances where the $j^{th}$ time domain observations are equidistant: